Revisiting the gluino mass limits in the pMSSM in the light of the latest LHC data and Dark Matter constraints: Direct Detection through Spin-independent scattering

 \subsection{LLRLW and LLRHW}

-We now consider the points in Figs.\eqref{llrl_fig1} and \eqref{llrh_fig2} which are consistent with both LHC and PLANCK data and test their viability vis-a-vis the XENON1T \cite{Aprile:2018dbl} data.
+We now consider the points in Figs.\eqref{llrl_fig1} and \eqref{llrh_fig2} which are consistent with both the LHC and the PLANCK data and test their viability vis-a-vis the XENON1T \cite{Aprile:2018dbl} data.

 In Fig.\eqref{figlre} we present the plot in the $M_{\widetilde{\chi}^0_1}-\sigma^{SI}_{\chi p}$ plane for LLRLW model.
 The value of $\sigma^{SI}_{\chi p}$ is computed using {\tt micrOMEGAs 5.2}\cite{Belanger:2020gnr}.
 The exclusion limits for the LUX and the XENON1T results are shown by the brown and orange curves respectively.
-Dark blue region of parameter space is allowed by the ATLAS data \cite{Aad:2021zyy} as well as the PLANCK \cite{Aghanim:2018eyx} data.
-The cyan points denote the region of parameter space allowed by the PLANCK data only.
-Whereas the dark blue region of parameter space consistent with both LHC and PLANCK data satisfies the latest direct detection constraints \cite{Akerib:2016vxi,Aprile:2018dbl}.
+The cyan points denote the region of parameter space allowed by the PLANCK data\cite{Aghanim:2018eyx} only.
+Whereas the dark blue region of parameter space consistent with both LHC\cite{Aad:2021zyy} and PLANCK data satisfies the latest direct detection constraints \cite{Akerib:2016vxi,Aprile:2018dbl}.
 The similar observations are found in LLRHW model which is displayed in Fig.\eqref{figll}.

-We also observe in Fig.\eqref{figlre} that the points which satisfy the condition $M_{\widetilde{\chi}_1^0} \gtrsim 1.1$ TeV are allowed by the ATLAS data\cite{Aad:2021zyy,Aad:2020aze} (see Figs.\eqref{llrl_fig1}$-$\eqref{fig_10}), the PLANCK constraint\cite{Aghanim:2018eyx} and as well as the DM direct detection results\cite{Akerib:2016vxi,Aprile:2018dbl}.
+We also observe in Fig.\eqref{figlre} that the points which satisfy the condition $M_{\widetilde{\chi}_1^0} \gtrsim 1.0$ TeV are allowed by the ATLAS data\cite{Aad:2021zyy,Aad:2020aze} (see Figs.\eqref{llrl_fig1}$-$\eqref{fig_10}), the PLANCK constraint\cite{Aghanim:2018eyx} and as well as the DM direct detection results\cite{Akerib:2016vxi,Aprile:2018dbl}.
 From Fig.\eqref{figll} for LLRHW model we further infer that the parameter space points with $M_{\widetilde{\chi}_1^0} \gtrsim 1.1$ TeV are also allowed by all the constraints discussed above.\\